Findings of the IndicGEC and IndicWG Shared Task at BHASHA 2025

 Assistant Professor

-My research lies in the intersection of Computational Linguistics, Natural Language Processing, and Graph Databases with a particular emphasis on low-resource languages such as Sanskrit and other Indian languages.
-I am committed to pioneering innovations that have a real-world impact.
-My interests also include Artificial Intelligence, Databases, Human-Computer Interaction, Information Retrieval, and Data Mining.
+My research lies at the intersection of Computational Linguistics, Natural Language Processing, and Knowledge Graphs with a particular emphasis on low-resource languages such as Sanskrit and other Indian languages.
+My recent work has focused on building datasets, models, benchmarks, and evaluation frameworks grounded in linguistic structure.
+My interests also include Artificial Intelligence, Information Retrieval, Human-Computer Interaction, and Data Mining.